 The English Physitian

 The 17th century was an important time for medicine and scientific advancement.
-Nicholas Culpeper‘s work The English Physitian was first published whilst England was mid-throws of the Interregnum—the period between monarchs after the mid-17th century Civil War.
+Nicholas Culpeper‘s work The English Physitian was first published whilst England was mid-throes of the Interregnum—the period between monarchs after the mid-17th century Civil War.
 The author subscribed to the radical political ideals of the day, but he was also an egalitarian in his approach to herbal remedies; his book detailing simple remedies was printed and sold at a price available to average people.

 Based on Galenic humoral theories and the association between astrology and herbs, Culpeper's advice would eventually be known as the Complete Herbal.
 His herbal would influence the development of medicine across the expanding British Empire.
 You can read his work online thanks to Project Gutenberg.